-Assignment of indemnity.
-A transfer of policy rights, made on the insurance company's form, that is effective when approved by the insurance company.
-It is the arrangement whereby the insured assigns his right to an indemnity payment to any party of his choice for the crop year.

-Person.
-An individual, partnership, association, corporation, estate, trust or other legal entity, and, wherever applicable, a state or a political subdivision or agency of a state.
-"Person" does not include the United States government or any agency thereof.

-Insured.
-The named person as shown on the application accepted by the insurance company.
+- Assignment of Indemnity A transfer of policy rights, made on the insurance company's form, that is effective when approved by the insurance company.
+It is the arrangement whereby the insured assigns his right to an indemnity payment to any party of his choice for the crop year. - Person An individual, partnership, association, corporation, estate, trust or other legal entity, and, whenever applicable, a state or a political subdivision or agency of a state.
+"Person" does not include the United States government or any agency thereof. - Insured The named person as shown on the application accepted by the insurance company.
 This term does not extend to any other person having a share or interest in the crop (for example, a partnership, landlord or any other person) unless specifically indicated on the accepted application.

+Parties to Crop Insurance Contract cont.
-Limited resource farmer.
-A person with:

-- 1. Direct or indirect gross farm sales of not more than \$100,000.00 in each of the previous 2 years (to be increased starting in fiscal year 2004 to adjust for inflation using the Prices Paid by Farmer Index as compiled by the National Agricultural Statistical Service); and - 2.
-A total household income at or below the national poverty level for a family of four, or less than 50 percent of the county median household income in each of the previous 2 years (to be determined annually using Commerce Department data).

-Share.
-The insured's percentage of interest in the insured crop as an owner, operator or tenant at the time insurance attaches.
-However, for the purpose of determining the amount of indemnity, the insured's share will not exceed his share at the earlier of the time of loss or the beginning of harvest.

-Tenant.
-A person who rents land from another person for a share of the crop or a share of the proceeds of the crop.

-Substantial beneficial interest.
-An interest of at least 10 percent in the insured crop.
+- Limited Resource Farmer A person with: 1) Direct or indirect gross farm sales of not more than \$100,000 in each of the previous 2 years (to be increased starting in fiscal year 2004 to adjust for inflation using the Prices Paid by Farmer Index as compiled by the National Agricultural Statistics Service); and 2) A total household income at or below the national poverty level for a family of four, or less than 50 percent of the county median household income in each of the previous 2 years. - Share The insured's percentage of interest in the insured crop as an owner, operator, or tenant at the time insurance attaches.
+However, for the purpose of determining the amount of indemnity, the insured's share will not exceed his share at the earlier of the time of loss or the beginning of harvest. - Tenant A person who rents land from another person for a share of the crop or a share of the proceeds of the crop. - Substantial Beneficial Interest An interest of at least 10 percent in the insured crop.